elves/elvish/website/learn/tour.md

 @ttyshot tour/unicode-prompts

+## Changing the external command search path

-Another common task in the startup script is to set the search path.
-You can do it directly via `$E:PATH`, but you can also manipulate as a list in [`$paths`](../ref/builtin.html#paths):
+Another common task in the interactive startup script is to set the search path.
+You can do it by modifying `$E:PATH` (the env var) directly.
+You can also manipulate that env var indirectly by modifying [`$paths`](../ref/builtin.html#paths):

 ```elvish
 set paths = [/opts/bin /bin /usr/bin]
 ```

-Read [the API of the interactive editor](../ref/edit.html) to learn more about UI customization options.